gitoak/bmw-dcf-valuation-python/paper.md

 ## Abstract

 This paper presents an intrinsic valuation of BMW AG using a two-stage Discounted Cash Flow (DCF) model.
-Based on conservative assumptions, we estimate BMW's fair equity value at approximately **€124/share** versus a current market price of ~€85, suggesting the stock is **undervalued by approximately 46%**.
+Based on balanced assumptions reflecting EV transition challenges, we estimate BMW's fair equity value at approximately **€89/share** (Base Case) versus a current market price of ~€85, suggesting the stock is **fairly valued with ~5% upside potential**.
+The scenario range of €64–€125 reflects realistic uncertainty bounds.
 The analysis integrates five years of financial data, peer benchmarking against German OEMs, and explicit modeling of BMW's electrification investment cycle.

 > **Note:** All computed values in this paper are derived from the accompanying Jupyter notebook.
 Values marked with [ASSUMED] are analyst assumptions; values marked with [DATA] are sourced from Yahoo Finance; all other values are [COMPUTED] from the model.